iiab/iiab/roles/remoteit/README.md

 ### Create a remote.it account

-1. Go to the [https://remote.it](https://remote.it) website and sign up for an account.
+1. Browse to [https://remote.it](https://remote.it) (Web Portal) and sign up for an account.

-2. OPTIONAL: Download [remote.it's desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux.
+2. Download [remote.it's desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux to your own laptop/computer &mdash; if you prefer this over the https://remote.it Web Portal.

+   COMPARISON: "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage

 ### Install remote.it onto an IIAB

 1. Set `remoteit_install` and `remoteit_enabled` to `True` in your IIAB's [/etc/iiab/local_vars.yml](http://wiki.laptop.org/go/IIAB/FAQ#What_is_local_vars.yml_and_how_do_I_customize_it.3F)

-2. Install and enable it (remote.it) on your IIAB, by running:
+2. Install and enable remote.it (its [device package](https://docs.remote.it/software/device-package)) on your IIAB, by running:

    ```
    cd /opt/iiab/iiab
    sudo ./runrole remoteit
    ```

+   While rarely needed, FYI the above also installs the _optional_ `/usr/bin/remoteit` [command-line interface (CLI)](https://docs.remote.it/software/cli).

    <!--EXPLANATION: The above installs remote.it, in a way that was originally designed to be interactive, and provide you the claim code needed to make a remote connection to this IIAB.
 The claim code is further explained below.-->

-3. To obtain this IIAB's 8-character remote.it claim code, allowing you to make a remote connection to this IIAB, run:
+3. To obtain this IIAB's 8-character remote.it claim code (allowing you to make a remote connection to this IIAB) run:

    ```
    sudo grep claim /etc/remoteit/config.json